Ale32bit/SwitchChat/README.md

 ### Hello packet

-- guest - `Boolean` that says if you are authenticated with the guest key
+- guest - `boolean` that says if you are authenticated with the guest key
-- licenseOwner - `String` that represents who owns the chatbox license
+- licenseOwner - `string` that represents who owns the chatbox license
 - capabilities - Array of `string`s that can tell you what capabilities you have

 ### Playerlist packet